AdaCore/spark2014/lrm/source/packages.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Each item of visible state of a private library unit (and any descendants
-thereof) must be connected, directly or indirectly, to a
+thereof) must be connected, directly or indirectly, to an
 *encapsulating* state abstraction of some public library unit.
 This is done
-using the Part_Of ``property`` or aspect, associated with each declaration of
+using the Part_Of ``option`` or aspect, associated with each declaration of
 the visible state of the private unit.

 The unit declaring the encapsulating state abstraction identified by the Part_Of
-``property`` or aspect need not be its parent, but it must be a unit whose body
+``option`` or aspect need not be its parent, but it must be a unit whose body
 has visibility on the private library unit, while being *more visible* than the
 original unit.
 Furthermore, the unit declaring the encapsulating state
 abstraction must denote the the corresponding item of visible state in its